-So when problems with a growing Digital Marketing Agency arose I pulled out my Super Hero suit with a big G emblazoned on the front and prepared myself to meet the mighty Google for some solid advise.
-I was about to commence what they call in the trade a 'buyers journey'.
-A journey that led to the significant purchase of a B2B SaaS product - Agency Productivity Software - FunctionPoint.
+Well recently, looking to get some order around our ever increasing Content Agency workload I started my very own SaaS Customer Journey.
+Which I commenced by pulling out my Super Hero suit with a big G emblazoned on the front and sat myself down at the keyboard to meet with the mighty Google for some solid advice.
+The end point of this journey was I was a significant purchase of a B2B SaaS product – Agency Productivity Software – FunctionPoint.

-The 'buyers journey' has 3 stages - Awareness Stage, Consideration Stage and Decision Stage.
-The type of content I needed to consume along the journey to sale was quite different depending on what stage of the buying cycle I was at.
-What type of content did I need at the various stages?
-Enter 'customer journey mapping'.
+The type of content I needed to consume along the journey to sale needed to be present and available to assist pushing me along the buying funnel.
+And what exactly was this content….enter ‘customer journey mapping‘.
 Customer Journey Mapping is creating a map of questions customers are asking from the beginning of their research to the sale and answering those questions with the right content.

 This is the part where your customers are aware they have a problem.

 My problem was that The Revery had gone from a small agency where it was easy to know the ins and outs of every job to having 60 jobs or more on a month.
 It was getting harder to track where jobs were getting held up, profitability and big picture overview of the business without creating time consuming spread sheets that added to staff work loads.

 The awareness stage is heavy on the research.
 This is when people are looking for education.
 The most useful parts of content in this phase are resources, research data, opinions, and insights.

 A big portion of web traffic in B2B tech sit in this bucket – they are reading blogs, downloading eBooks and interacting with social.